 Traditional Chinese Medicine is a lifetime journey of learning, but to understand the basic principles of food therapies – (hot, neutral and cool foods and proteins), adapt to the constant seasonal changes by balancing Yin and Yang, you can promote a harmonious flow of energy (chi) and maintain a center of balance.
 This ounce of prevention can provide a long, healthy and happy life for our animals by following these simplified principles of the TCM diet, acupressure points, and the tuina massage techniques for our animals.

-- Consider becoming a member of our Animal Heart & Soul Learning Center and learn all about TCM.
+- Consider becoming a student of our Animal Heart & Soul Learning Center and learn all about TCM.
+Monthly and annual fee options.
 Click here to learn more about the Animal Heart & Soul Learning Center.

 - Click here to purchase the TCM food therapy charts.